firoagni/ai-development-tutorials/ai_solution_building_guide.md

 - **Root-level:** `/AGENTS.md`
 - **Directory-level:** `/api/AGENTS.md`

-**Why `AGENTS.md`?** <br>
-When an AI assistant is working, it "automatically" picks the nearest `AGENTS.md` in the directory tree.
-Since these files provide immediate context about your codebase structure and conventions, they prevent AI assistants from wasting tokens on discovery and research.
+When an AI assistant works in your codebase, it _automatically_ reads the nearest `AGENTS.md` in the directory tree.
+These files act as reference manuals for AI, providing instant context about your codebase structure and conventions, therefore preventing the assistant from burning tokens on discovery and research.

-**Notes**:<br>
+**Notes**:
+- Do not simply copy your `README.md` as `AGENTS.md`.
+These files serve fundamentally different purposes. `README.md` should remain comprehensive and human-focused, while the `AGENTS.md` file should be minimal and focused solely on what an AI assistant needs to work effectively with your codebase.
 - Most coding agents can scaffold `AGENTS.md` for you if you ask nicely.
 Try `Create an AGENTS.md for this repository based on the current codebase structure.`
-- Do not simply copy your `README.md` as `AGENTS.md`.
-These files serve fundamentally different purposes. `README.md` should remain comprehensive and human-focused, while the `AGENTS.md` file should be minimal and focused solely on what an AI assistant needs to work effectively with your codebase.

 #### 2. Decompose Requirement into Atomic Tasks
 Break your requirements into small, self-contained tasks that can be implemented and tested independently.
 Each task should: